Gaelic-Algorithmic-Research-Group/cluster-guide/README.md

 # Cluster Guide

-A user guide for the UCSB server clusters:
+A user guide for the Eddie clusters:

 <https://gaelic-algorithmic-research-group.github.io/cluster-guide/>